 Here are steps to simplify Christmas and say no to unwanted obligations, guilt, and exhaustion so you can put the joy back into your Christmas holiday.

-For many people the Christmas season becomes more of a burden than a joyful time of year.
-Unwanted obligations, the guilt and the exhaustion of the whole season far out weighs the pleasures it brings.
-Christ’s birth becomes overshadowed with commercialism to many people which only leads to a time-consuming stress.
-This stress gears up the day right after Thanksgiving or even sooner and continues through New Year’s.
+For many people, the Christmas season becomes more of a burden than a joyful time of year.
+The obligations, the guilt, and the exhaustion of the whole season far outweigh the pleasures it brings.

-Christ’s birth becomes overshadowed with commercialism to many people which only leads to a time-consuming stress.
+Christ’s birth becomes overshadowed with commercialism to many people, which only leads to time-consuming stress.
 This stress gears up the day right after Thanksgiving or even sooner and continues through New Year’s.

 Simplifying the holidays is not the same thing as organizing them.
 When you organize, you are just moving around your heavy loads within your own time constraints of life.
 When you simplify, you are actually eliminating large chunks of these heavy loads.
 It’s about doing less so you will have more time to do what is really important.

 Give yourself permission to simplify and choose what is best so you can keep your focus on the real meaning of Christmas, Christ’s birth.